atoomnetmarc/ATOOMNETKICAD/README.md

 # License

-This repositiry is licensed under the same conditions as the [original Kicad Library License](https://gitlab.com/kicad/libraries/kicad-footprints/-/blob/master/LICENSE.md).
+This repository is licensed under the same conditions as the [original Kicad Library License](https://gitlab.com/kicad/libraries/kicad-footprints/-/blob/master/LICENSE.md).

 A [copy of the license](LICENSE.md) has been included.